Article

 SMEs increasingly vulnerable to cyberattacks

 SME lenders should be aware that there has been a marked increase in cyberattacks against SMEs.
-Research has shown that 54% of SMEs in the UK experienced cyberattacks in 2022, up from 39% in 2000.
+Research has shown that:

-For SMEs, the stakes of a cyber attack are high including lost data, business disruption and reputational damage.
-As such, when subject to ransomware attacks, 59% of SMEs have paid the ransom fee, with 93% paying more than £8,400.
+For SMEs, the stakes of a cyberattack are high including lost data, business disruption and reputational damage.
+As such, when subject to ransomware attacks, previous research has shown that 59% of SMEs have paid the ransom fee, with 93% paying more than £8,400.
 Unfortunately, 37% of those who paid didn't get some, or any of their data back.
 Losing such sums of money can significantly affect the viability of SMEs.

 SME lenders need to undertake cyber due diligence and incorporate cyber risk into their credit assessment processes – and be aware of the risk of cyberattacks on their own business.
 Our market leading cyber team and help assess lenders' cyber risks or those of their borrowers, plan and implement a pragmatic and proportionate cyber strategy, test security controls and scan networks and systems for vulnerabilities or other indicators that a firm may be under attack.